Lab-RoCoCo-Sapienza/RoCoCo-Lounge/docs/source/usage.rst

 - **Venv Policy**: No virtual environments are allowed on the servers natively, i.e., conda or python venv.
 You can use them inside your Docker container.

 - **Data Policy**: Do not store any datasets on the server's SSD.
 Data should only be stored on the HDDs and mounted via volume mappings inside the Docker container.
+If your dataset is relatively small (<100GB), you are allowed to load it on SSD, but be ready to move it on HDD in case of storage shortage.

 - **Cordiality and Respect**: Maintain a positive and respectful atmosphere for shared usage.